kananekM/friends-api/README.md

-# friends-api
+# 😎 Friends API
-🐶 Friends API Services for Nong Nong
+Friends API Services for Young Developer

-Hello!
-My name is KantapatS just call me "Bump".

-Hello my nickname is Kom

-Hello, My name is Folk.

-Hello, My name is Fresh.
+You can create your API path with a name and a cool phrase in the response.